ihrapsa/KlipperWrt/README.md

   `kmod-fs-ext4` `kmod-usb-storage` `kmod-usb-ohci` `kmod-usb-uhci` `kmod-usb-serial` `kmod-usb-serial-ch431`*  `kmod-video-core` `kmod-video-uvc`
   *(chose this because my printer has the ch431 serial usb convertor.
 You might want to choose `kmod-usb-serial-fttdi` if your mainboard uses that - check this before building/compiling)

+  **OR use the provided image I built located inside `Firmware/OpenWrt_snapshot` - Be aware though  that this was built with only the `kmod-usb-serial-ch431` - if your mainboard is different -> use the above instructions to compile.**

   </details>
 #### 2. Install OpenWrt to the device